-Museums and other local venues often host daytime, family-friendly, safe New Year's Eve ball drops where people young and old can count down to the new year without having to stay up until midnight.
+Museums and other local venues often host daytime, family-friendly New Year's Eve ball drops where young and old can count down to the new year without having to stay up until midnight.
 Check with your local convention and visitor's bureau for possible events.

 3. Organized events

-Indoor activities like roller skating, ice skating, bowling and commercial arcades are safe and fun New Year's Eve activities for teens.
-Check for special deals and events that may prohibit kids — including teens — from leaving until the event is over or until picked up by a parent.
-Have your teen plan to attend with a group of friends and coordinate amongst the adults who will be in charge of picking them up.
+Indoor activities such as roller-skating, ice-skating, bowling and commercial arcades are great New Year's Eve activities for teens.
+Check for special deals and events that may ensure kids — including teens — remain on-site until they're picked up by a parent.
+Have your teen plan to attend with a group of friends — and coordinate among the adults as to who will be in charge of picking them up.

 Hosting a safe New Year's Eve party for teens is the easiest way to ensure your child is playing by the rules.
-Music, movies and munchies are the perfect party combo for teens — and let your kid help plan everything from the decor to the food.
+Music, movies and munchies know no age limit — and you can let your kid help plan everything from the decor to the food.
 Try make-your-own pizzas, cute appetizers, fun mocktails and maybe a chocolate fountain for dessert.

-Theme parks often offer special events and hours during the holidays, such as Disneyland in Anaheim, California, which is open until 2 a.m. on New Year's Eve.
+Theme parks often offer special events and hours during the holidays (Disneyland in Anaheim, California, is open until 2 a.m. on New Year's Eve).
 Security patrol, monitored activities and an enclosed environment ensure parents can rest easy — while the amusement park ensures teens will have fun.

 Don't forget safe driving rules

 There are many options for safe New Year's Eve celebrations for teens, but that all goes out the window if your teen gets into a car with someone who's been drinking or doesn't practice safe driving herself.
-If your teenager will be on the road this New Year's Eve, review safe road rules, including no drinking and driving or texting while driving.
+If your teenager will be on the road this New Year's Eve, review safe road rules — including no texting while driving.

-"End the night right: If you fear that your driver for the evening may have become under the influence during the course of the night, do not — under any circumstances — get in their vehicle," advises Kevin Markham, Ford Global Driver Safety urges teens.
+"End the night right: If you fear that your driver for the evening may have become under the influence during the course of the night, do not — under any circumstances — get in their vehicle," Kevin Markham of Ford Global Driver Safety urges teens.
 And what can parents do?
 Make sure your teen knows they can always get a ride.
-"Your parents or sibling won't be mad if you call late for a ride; in fact, they should be happy you made the responsible and safe decision."
+"Your parents or sibling won't be mad if you call late for a ride," Markham tells teens.
+"In fact, they should be happy you made the responsible and safe decision."

-With the right choices and parental ground rules you can help make this a safe New Year's your teen won't soon forget.
+With the right choices and ground rules, you can help make this a safe New Year's your teen won't soon forget.